xyliatgithub/EN650654-2025/LabOne/readme.md

 # Lab 1 - Local DNS Attack

 In this lab assignment, you will need to setup multiple SEED lab VMs (in this lab, we need to setup three VMs) and perform an DNS attack.
-In addition to those tasks required by the SEED lab documentation, you also need to finish the additional tasks described below.

 ## Setup